c3y1huang/wano/README.md

 # wasmlet

-A development tool and runtime for managing and running WASI or non-WASI WASM modules.
+A development tool and runtime for managing and running WASI or non-WASI WASM modules adaptively.

 ## Functions